Find lost friends | You lost them-we find them

 Reuniting with a lost friend

-It’s often the case that contact was originally lost due to a gradual fading away of regular contact.
-Nothing dramatic, or abrupt it just inexplicably happened.
-There are of course a host of others- too numerous to cover here.
+The one who was once very important in your life.
+Sadly it’s often the case that contact was originally lost, due to a gradual fading away of regular contact.
+Nothing dramatic, or abrupt, it just inexplicably happened.
+There are of course a host of factors – too numerous to cover here.

-As our lives go through various stages and circumstances it’s inevitable sometimes old friends are (inadvertently) moved aside in favour of newly acquired ones.
-Old friends often recede in priority in over new ones.
-There is something special about old friends who are always dependable and “still there” despite anything and everything.
+As our lives go through various stages and circumstances it’s inevitable that sometimes, old friends are (inadvertently) moved aside, in favour of newly acquired ones.

 Reuniting with a lost friend-how to?